How we work with biogas

 This is where biogas can make a green difference

 The biogas can be sent directly to the national gas grid and speed up the phase-out of fossil natural gas.
 Here, the CO2 neutral green gas can be distributed as both liquid and compressed fuel.
-This means that the gas can be used for planes, buses and trucks, which at the moment are primarily powered by fossil and climate-damaging fuels.
+This means that the gas can be used for planes, buses and trucks.
 Biogas can also convert energy-intensive industrial production and supply climate-friendly heat to houses that use gas-fired boilers.
 It can also be included in the production of plastic so that, e.g. bicycles and kayaks can be produced using greener methods.

 See the journey from organic waste to biogas below.
 The illustration shows how biogas can be a direct part of both the national gas grid and Power-to-X, which is regarded as being an important route in the production of green energy in the future.

 Livestock manure is one of the sources used for producing biogas.
 First and foremost, this is because we have a lot of it - but also because agriculture today is an important part of the transition to a greener world.

 Once the livestock manure has been processed at the biogas plant and the green biogas has been extracted, a residual product in the form of degassed organic fertiliser remains.
 The organic fertiliser is returned to the farmers who can use it as green fertilizer for the fields.
 Given that the organic fertiliser has now been degassed, it contains much less methane and phosphorus, which is beneficial for agriculture, the environment and nature.
 The fertilizer value in digestate is better than in raw manure/waste, because the nutrients are more available to plants after digestion, and the high process temperature is lethal to bacteria causing diseases like salmonella.
 A final key benefit for everyone is that digestate is significantly less smelly than untreated manure and landfills.